jsmrcaga/plasma/README.md

 The main idea of this project is to allow you to build a durable and running image of headless Steam.
 Once that image is proven to work, you should have no more trouble getting it to run.
-So if your server/computer/homelab/supercomputer dies because your little cousin tripped over the power cable, you should be safe to jsut reboot the machine and not worry about libraries not being up to date or getting a 404 from some driver url.
+So if your server/computer/homelab/supercomputer dies because your little cousin tripped over the power cable, you should be safe to just reboot the machine and not worry about libraries not being up to date or getting a 404 from some driver url.

+Note that Steam is a bit different since it auto-updates, but you're free to block that feature on your first boot.

 ### What this is and isn't
 * This is a different implementation of docker-steam-headless